AtlasFPGA/Binaries-CYC1000/README.md

 Install Midnight Commander and edit file extension scripts.
 Menú command > Edit extension File.

-Add following extensions to the end of the mc.ext file and adapt the script to your own environtment (mine is Linux):
+Add following extensions to the end of the mc.ext file and adapt the script to your own environtment (mine is Linux).

+After that launch mc command from the folder you have all the cores and double click on each extension to program it though USB cable connected to the CYC1000 FPGA.

+Content of mc.ext for Multicore extensions for ATLAS:

 ```sh
 ### MULTICORE ###